-- 6.1.28 Landscape and visual monitoring and site audits were carried on 10th and 22nd May 2007.
+- 6.1.28 Landscape and visual monitoring and site audits were carried on 6th and 20th June 2007.
 Site formation, shaping and planting works are being carried out at present.
 Shrub seedlings were planted on slopes of golf holes of 2, 4, 5, 10 and 11.
 The newly planted shrubs are fair in health.
 Small-scale erosion at the hydroseeded areas were occurred due to heavy rainfall on 22nd May 2007.
 The coverage of newly hydroseeded area is not in good condition.
+Most of the hydroseeding grasses at Hole 10 were dead.
 The Contractor shall take measures to improve the condition of damaged trees and provide adequate watering to newly hydroseeded area, planted shrubs and transplanted trees. - 6.1.29 Damaged trees next to the administration building were still unprotected after being damaged by the adjacent construction activities.
 Wooden boards and garbage were put adjacent to the retained trees.
 Most of the labels of the retained trees were disappeared. - 6.1.30 Retained trees, such as but not limited to T957 and T956, next to administration building were severely damaged by construction.
 Damaged trees next to the administration building were still unprotected after being damaged by the adjacent construction activities.
 The Contractor was reminded to prevent further damage to those trees and carry out tree surgery works immediately. - 6.1.31 All transplanted trees were in fair condition except for T848.
 Mal-pruning of transplanted trees has not been rectified.
 Construction material was stockpiled within tree protection zones.
 A statement on the cause of death of tree T925 recorded in the last report is still outstanding since February 2007.